doersino/ffmpeg-koraktor/README.md

 # ffmpeg-koraktor

-An occasionally-growing selection of ffmpeg invocations that have proven handy in various situations.
+An occasionally-growing selection of FFmpeg invocations that have proven handy in various situations.

 *I'm calling it "Koraktor" for [reasons](https://de.wikipedia.org/wiki/Koraktor).*

-Some of these have been grabbed straight from `history | grep ffmpeg` during the initial writeup of this list – I haven't tested everything for working-tude in current versions of ffmpeg.
+Some of these have been grabbed straight from `history | grep ffmpeg` during the initial writeup of this list – I haven't tested everything for working-tude in current versions of FFmpeg.

 ## Vertically and horizontally stacking videos